Test Center Procedures and Regulations

 - If at any time you have a problem with your computer or need the test administrator for any reason, raise your hand.

 - The maximum time allotted for untimed sections prior to the test is 30 minutes.
-The untimed sections allow you to become familiar with the computer functions and will help make your computer-delivered testing experience go smoothly.
-You may not use scratch paper during this time.
-The time you spend on the untimed sections should not be for any other purpose.
+The purpose of the untimed sections prior to the test is for you to become familiar with important information that will make your computer-delivered testing experience as convenient as possible.
+The time you spend on the untimed sections should not be used for any other purpose.
 Infractions will be reported to ETS and the test administrator is authorized to dismiss you from the test administration if you fail to follow directions.

 Dismissal from a Test

-A test administrator is authorized to dismiss you from a test administration and/or your scores may be withheld and ultimately canceled and your test fees forfeited for any actions that violate the policies and procedures set forth herein and/or communicated at the test center including, without limitation, the following:
+A test administrator is authorized to immediately terminate your test, dismiss you from a test session, and/or your scores may be withheld and ultimately canceled and your test fees forfeited for any actions that violate the policies and procedures set forth herein and/or communicated at the test center including, but not limited to, the following:

 - Attempting to take the test for someone else or having someone else take the test for you.